Azure/azure-mobile-apps/docs/howto/client/android.md

     }
     ```

-Call the adapter any time you modify the **ToDoItem** table.
+Call the adapter any time you modify the **TodoItem** table.
 Since modifications are done on a record by record basis, you handle a single row instead of a collection.
 When you insert an item, call the **add** method on the adapter; when deleting, call the **remove** method.

 You can find a complete example in the [Android Quickstart Project][21].